phil-blain/CICE-Consortium-CICE-wiki/CICE-Input-Data.md

 ### _**Grid and Initial Condition files:**_
 The gx3 grid is nominal three-degree resolution.
 Grid and kmt file are provided in the grid tar file.
 Initial conditions are also available.
 ### _**JRA55 forcing:**_
-JRA55 forcing (Tsujino et. al 2018) files are 8x daily data by year with the following fields: X-ward wind (wndewd), Y-ward wind (wndnwd), Specific Humidity (spchmd), Air Temperature (airtmp), Total Precipitation (ttlpcp), Downward Surface Longwave (dlwsfc), and Downward Surface Shortwave (glbrad).
+JRA55 forcing (Tsujino et. al 2018) files are 8x daily data (every 3hr) by year with the following fields: X-ward wind (wndewd; m/s), Y-ward wind (wndnwd; m/s), Specific Humidity (spchmd; kg/kg), Air Temperature (airtmp; K), Total Precipitation (ttlpcp; kg/(m2*s) ), Downward Surface Longwave (dlwsfc; W/m2), and Downward Surface Shortwave (glbrad; W/m2).
 As a result, there is no need for monthly files or cloud fraction when using the JRA55 forcing.
 Five years (2005-2009) of forcing data are available. **If you publish a paper using the JRA55 dataset *please* be sure to cite this paper.**

 _Tsujino, H., S. Urakawa, H. Nakano, R.J.
 Small, W.M.
 Kim, S.G.
 Yeager, et al. (2018).
 JRA‐55 based surface dataset for driving ocean–sea‐ice models (JRA55‐do).
 Ocean Modelling. https://doi.org/10.1016/j.ocemod.2018.07.002_

 ### _**WW3 forcing:**_
 Surface ocean wave forcing derived from the Wavewatch III (WW3) model.
-This is a single day of the wave spectral forcing that is necessary for the floe size distribution (FSD) within CICE.
+This is a single day of the wave spectral forcing (efreq; m2*s) that is necessary for the floe size distribution (FSD) within CICE.
 It is provided only for testing purposes and should not be used for publications.
 Users should produce their own spectral wave input.
 The data were derived from the wave-ice coupled run described in the following paper.

 _Roach, L.A., C.M.
 Bitz, C. Horvat, S.M.
 Dean.
 (2019).
 Advances in modelling interactions between sea ice and ocean surface waves.
 Journal of Advances in Modeling Earth Systems. https://doi.org/10.1029/2019MS001836_